 We can expand the model again to explore the role of sentence final particles.
 Tanaka (2000; 2005) notes that the grammar of Japanese limits the projectability of turns.
 The predicate comes at the end of the sentence, and the sentence can be widely transformed by elements that come after the predicate.
 This appears to work against rapid turn taking.
 However, sentence final particles can potentially act as a ‘buffer’ which push crucial information away from the crunch zone and allow more time for the next speaker to plan their turn (this insight from Kobin Kendrick, personal communication, see figure 4).

-In example of Japanese conversation in figure 5, we see that the sentence final particle is appearing constantly in overlap.
+In the example of Japanese conversation in figure 5, we see that the sentence final particle is appearing constantly in overlap.
 This suggests that they can be treated as non-crucial elements of the turn (the overlap in the example can be partly attributed to the general projectability of the sentence in which the two speakers are agreeing with each other, but in general particles are not overlapped).
 A theory based on ease of production or perception which does not consider relationships between turns would have a hard time explaining why speakers bother to include these.

-In this case, turn final particles aid transition of this verb-final language.
-How- ever, the general prediction about which word order would benefit from final or initial particles is difficult to make.
+In this case, turn final particles seem to aid turn-transition in this verb-final language.
+However, the general prediction about which word order would benefit from final or initial particles is difficult to make.
 If a language is verb-initial, should sentence particles come at the start of the turn, or the end of the previous turn?
+At the beginning they would help to buffer the production by the speaker, while at the end they would serve to buffer the next speaker’s production problems.
 Both would be logically helpful, but which are more likely to emerge?
 Are there some word orders which are less likely to need particles at all?
 It is difficult to work out the logical implications in a cultural evolutionary system, but this is precisely what the model is for.
 We can use it as a kind of transparent thought experiment.

 Sentence particles were included in the model as follows.
-As well as the three basic word order types, agents could also produce versions with a sentence final or sentence initial particle (9 types to choose from).
+As well as the three basic word order types, agents could also produce versions with a sentence final or sentence initial particle (thus 9 combinations of types to choose from).
 Turn types with particles were less likely to be picked for production, since they are slightly longer (agents prefer to produce shorter turns).
 The relative length of particles to other words (verb, subject and object) could be manipulated via a parameter p.
 From the examples in Japanese, we would expect particles to be shorter than most words.
 The inclusion of a particle which added distance between verbs in a turn boosted the possibility that the verb can come earlier in a following sentence.

 Figure 4: Sentence particles ‘P’ can act as a ‘buffer’ between turns, taking the crucial information away from the crunch zone.